 CFA piles cost varies widely from project to project, typically a couple of hundred pounds per linear metre.
 The cost reflects the high productivity for projects where large numbers of piles are required.
 Ground conditions, pile depth and diameter, site accessibility, material and labour costs are some factors that can influence CFA pile cost.

 CFA and bored piles are both installed using augers and both involve cast in-situ concrete.
 When installing bored piles, the auger is removed once the channel has been dug, with the reinforcement added prior to the concrete pour.
 Bored piles are larger in diameter than augered piles, and are often used for larger loads and greater depths.
-CFA piling is quicker to install, due to the auguring and concreting being part of the same motion.
+CFA piling is much faster to install, due to the auguring and concreting being part of the same motion.

 For private projects installing CFA piles with a diameter of 300 to 450mm and under 20m in length, around 300 to 450m can be installed per day.
 These rates are achievable on private projects, such as large buildings, where most of the piles are relatively close together, reducing the rig’s movement between piles.